Asia Today: India overtakes Brazil as 2nd-worst hit country - WTMJ

 — Bhutan’s COVID-19 vaccination drive was fast from the start.
 As other countries rolled out their vaccination campaigns over months, Bhutan is nearly done just 16 days after it started.
 The tiny Himalayan kingdom has vaccinated nearly 93% of its adults.
 Its small population helped Bhutan move fast, but dedicated volunteers and the use of cold chain storage from earlier vaccination drives are credited as well.
 Bhutan distributed the shots to coincide with auspicious dates in Buddhist astrology and the recipient and provider of the first shot were women born in the Year of the Monkey.

 — The new mayor of South Korea’s capital demanded swift approval of coronavirus self-testing kits, saying that his city urgently needs more tools to fight the pandemic and keep struggling businesses open.
-Oh Se-hoon spoke Monday as Seoul and nearby metropolitan towns shut down hostess bars, night clubs and other high-risk entertainment venues to slow transmissions.
+Oh Se-hoon spoke Monday as Seoul and nearby metropolitan towns shut down hostess bars, nightclubs and other high-risk entertainment venues to slow transmissions.
 Similar businesses were also shut down in the southern port city of Busan.
 The Korea Disease Control and Prevention Agency said 350 of the country’s 587 new cases were from the greater Seoul area.
-Kwon Jun-wook, director of South Korea’s National Health Institute, said earlier this month that authorities are reviewing whether to approve rapid home tests.
+The director of South Korea’s National Health Institute said earlier this month that authorities are reviewing whether to approve rapid home tests.
 But the review has proceeded slowly with some experts saying such tests would do more harm than good because they are less accurate than standard laboratory tests.
+Health officials meanwhile said Maryland-based Novavax has agreed to a licensing arrangement that will allow a South Korean biotech firm to produce its coronavirus vaccines from later this year.
+SK Bioscience plans to produce 20 million Novavax shots through September, all of which will be used locally.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.